 Be aware here that you’re going to be stripping down the colour of your existing hair, which can leave it brittle.

-I suggest stocking up on some deep conditioning treatments, Olaplex, or leave in conditioners to aid in the repairing process and to leave your hair shiny instead of dull and dry.
+I suggest stocking up on some deep conditioning treatments, Olaplex, a hair mask, or leave-in conditioners to aid in the repairing process and to leave your hair shiny instead of dull and dry.
 A proper hair care system can keep your locks looking great.

 Tone it, baby!

 After your hair is lightened, it might look quite yellow and unattractive after that bleaching session.
 That’s totally normal.
-However, if it’s leaning more on the orange side, it’s not yet light enough.
+However, if it’s leaning more on the orange side as opposed to yellow, it’s not yet light enough.

-If your hair has reached the proper lightness, the toning process is what will kill those yellow hues and killing those hues is a must for this silver/grey look.
+If your hair has reached the proper lightness, the toning process is what will kill those yellow hues, and killing those hues is a must for this silver/grey look.

 You can use toner, dye, or both depending on your taste.
 Let’s talk about toner first.

 With a 5 of 10 volume, it’s not going to lift the colour any more, but instead just deposit the colour/toner onto your hair and get rid of those brassy tones.
 If you’ve achieved the lightest shade already, there is no point in trying to lift it anymore anyways.

-You will apply it using the bowl/brush technique and following the instructions that come with it.
+You will apply the toner using the bowl/brush technique and following the instructions that come with it.
 Normally this is a 1:1 ratio of toner and developer, but some brands can vary.
 Information about this can be found in my guide to bleach lightening.

-Leaving this on your head for about 20-30 minutes will do the trick.
+Apply the toner and leave this on your head for about 20-30 minutes.
 Keep checking your hair throughout the process.
 When finished, wash it out with shampoo and then condition it well.

-Another option, although not as permanent, is to try a semi-permanent DIY toner which will not cause any damage to your hair as it doesn’t need a developer, but note that it doesn’t have the same staying power as a permanent developer-based toner or dye.
+Another option, although not as permanent, is to create your own semi-permanent hair color DIY toner which will not cause any damage to your hair as it doesn’t need a developer, but note that it doesn’t have the same staying power as a permanent developer-based toner or dye.
 It is a vegan formula that will help keep your silver strands looking awesome and can be repeated whenever your hair starts to look brassy.

 Note that if you used my DIY toner tutorial, it acts as a semi-permanent dye and you don’t need to do anything else!

-Alright, so as I said above, sometimes you don’t need to add additional dye after bleaching and toning your hair.
+As I explained above, sometimes you don’t need to add additional silver dye after bleaching and toning your hair.
 You can make this judgement for yourself based on your results.
 A great toner is usually all you need and a lot of them now come in icy silver shades.

-I’ve had toning results that didn’t exactly get me as silver as I would have liked, so added a semi-permanent dye on top.
+I’ve had toning results that didn’t exactly get me as silver as I would have liked, so added a semi-permanent violet based dye on top.
 This ensured that I achieved the proper shade I wanted, but without the added developer causing damage to my hair.

-I’ve tried a couple of direct silver dyes, and the best one so far has been the Pravana Chromasilk Vivids in Silver.
+I’ve tried a couple of direct silver gray hair dyes, and the best one so far has been the Pravana Chromasilk Vivids in Silver.
 It is a longer lasting semi-permanent colour which requires no developer, which means no damage to your hair as there is no peroxide.
 It’s a great way to get the look without the worry of breakage.

 Silver Hair Care Tips